Olafcito/arte-suave-signup/README.md

      - Schedule IDs
      - Start dates
      - Required action parameters
    - This makes the script more maintainable and resistant to website updates

-4. **Automatic Signup** ✍️
-   - Executes signup requests for each desired class
-   - Provides feedback on success/failure

 ## 🔧 Setup
 1. Create `.env`: